darmie/KaaL/docs/COMPONENT_DISCOVERY.md

 This document describes how KaaL discovers, loads, and spawns system components.

+> 📚 **For developers**: See [COMPONENTS.md](../COMPONENTS.md) for a quick start guide
+> on adding and configuring components.
+This document covers the internal architecture.

 ## Overview

 KaaL uses a **declarative component system** where components are: